creativetechnologylab/OpenGL-C-Teaching-Resource/README.md

 #### Concluding Remarks

 This is a simple example, but it forms the basis of almost every 2D and 3D application.
 Feel free to expand upon it and explore more advanced OpenGL features.

-Happy Learning!

 ---

-That should cover most of what you want to include in your GitHub repository README.
-It's important to be thorough to make the resource as beneficial as possible for your students.